The Bear Mountain Trails Project (BMTP) is a major trail building and rehabilitation effort

 This section of the Appalachian Trail on Bear Mountain will feature over 1,000 hand-hewn granite steps and over 1 mile of tread way supported by stone crib walls.
 Each step and wall stone has been and will continue to be split and shaped from rocks on site and maneuvered into place either by hand or via a series of overhead cables rigged up in the surrounding trees.

 With each step measuring 4-5 feet long, weighing in at around 1,000 pounds, and in need of moving distances of up to 300 feet without the aid of motorized equipment, the Trail Conference has sought out professional trail builders from all over the country to lead the construction effort and train hundreds of volunteers.

-Student Conservation Association (SCA), Rockland County Americorps, and the Boy Scouts of America among others from around the world have traveled to Bear Mountain to receive free training as part of The Trail Conference's innovative Trail University program.
+Student Conservation Association, Rockland County Americorps, the Boy Scouts of America and others from around the world have traveled to Bear Mountain to receive free training as part of the Trail Conference's innovative Trail University program.
 This program was founded on Bear Mountain at the start of this project and has enabled the Trail Conference to provide free workshops for volunteers seeking to learn both basic and advanced trail building techniques.
-These workshops have provided for a revival of the masonry skills utilized in the 1930's by the CCC when constructing much of Harriman State Parks roads, walls and buildings.
+These workshops have provided for a revival of the masonry skills utilized in the 1930's by the Civilian Conservation Corps when constructing much of Harriman State Parks' roads, walls and buildings.

 The first section of the Appalachian Trail relocation was opened on June 5th, 2010 (National Trails Day) and consisted of roughly 700 steps.
-A second section including an AT loop and nearly 1/2 mile of fully accessible trail on the top of Bear Mountain was oficially opened on June 6th, 2011 (National Trails Day).
+A second section including an A.T. loop and nearly 1/2 mile of fully accessible trail on the top of Bear Mountain was officially opened on June 6th, 2011 (National Trails Day).